-This report allows you to track backup and replication jobs whose backup files and replica VMs grow too fast and may quickly consume storage space on the target repository or target datastore.
+This report allows you to track backup and replication jobs and workloads whose backup files and replicas grow too fast and may quickly consume storage space on the target repository or target datastore.

-- The VMs with Largest Change Rate (GB) and VMs with Least Change Rate (GB) charts displays the most and least active VMs in terms of the amount of data changes that occurred on their virtual disks.
+- The Objects with Largest Change Rate (GB) and Objects with Least Change Rate (GB) charts displays the most and least active VMs and computers in terms of the amount of data changes that occurred on their virtual disks.

-- The Details table provides information on the list of VMs included in the backup and replication jobs, the average and aggregate amount of data changes that took place during the specified reporting interval and the size of the current full backup file*.
+- The Details table provides information on the list of workloads included in the backup and replication jobs, the average and aggregate amount of data changes that took place during the reporting period, the number of full backups and increments, and the size of the current full backup file*.

 You can specify the following report parameters:

 - Infrastructure objects: defines a virtual infrastructure level and its sub-components to analyze in the report.

 - VM folders: defines a list of VMware folders to include in the report (applies to VMware vSphere environments only).
 VM folders is an alternate way to present the virtual infrastructure.
 If VMs in your infrastructure are grouped into folders according to their profile, you can limit the report scope by specifying the necessary folders only.